-Configure the jumpers on the Intel®SoC development board so that you can use it as a peripheral device.
-These jumper settings make it so that the board starts up from the SD card.
+Configure the jumpers on the Zynq development board so that you can use it as a peripheral device.
+These jumper settings ensure that the board starts up from the SD card.
 Make sure that the board is turned off.

 The jumper settings are different for each board.

 SW6 Switch Positions

 Set the pins as shown in the image.
 The pins are located near the Ethernet LEDs.